 A prize awarded to the senior in the American studies program who prepared the most outstanding thesis of a clearly interdisciplinary nature.
 The prize honors Professor of English Willard Thorp, a founder of the program and for many years its director.

 This prize was established in memory of Asher Hinds, professor of English and one of the leaders of the Special Program in the Humanities, which later became the programs in American studies and European cultural studies.
 Hinds was remembered with particular affection by his students and colleagues, who established this prize.
 It is awarded to the student who does the most outstanding work in the humanities.

-Katherine E. Duggan, Department of English:
+Lindsay Emi, Department of English:

 The Grace May Tilton Prize in Fine Arts

-Alicia Brooke Hammarskjold, Department of Art and Archeology:
+Phoebe Warren, Department of Art and Archaeology:

 David F. Bowers Prize